 North Marin Water District is offering residential customers a cash incentive for removing automatically irrigated lawn area and replacing with District approved, low water use planted landscapes.

-The NMWD incentive will pay you up to $50 per 100 square feet of lawn area.
-The incentive is limited to $400 for single family dwellings, $100 for townhouses or condominiums, and $50 for apartments.
-Cash for Grass Turf rebates are not intended for installations of synthetic turf, pools, building extensions, patios, decks, or other landscape features.
+The NMWD incentive will pay you up to $100 per 100 square feet ($1.00 per square foot) of lawn area.
+The incentive is limited to $800 for single family dwellings, $100 for townhouses or condominiums, and $50 for apartments.
+Cash for Grass Turf rebates are not available for installations of synthetic turf/artificial turf, pools, building extensions, patios, decks, or other unapproved landscape features.

 NMWD approved plant lists:

 All projects must be approved in advance and you must agree not to re-install irrigated turf in the project area.
-For more details about program requirements and how to participate please review the Cash for Grass Rebate Application or call NMWD’s Water Conservation Office at (415) 761-8944 to schedule a brief pre-inspection.
+For more details about program requirements and how to participate please review the Cash for Grass Rebate Application (Projects Approved prior to May 1) or call NMWD’s Water Conservation Office at (415) 761-8944 to schedule a brief pre-inspection.